RetroShare/RetroChess/README.md

 this is a combination of an existing chess game, and the exampleplugin (rename script makes it easy to use as base for new plugin) based on https://github.com/RetroShare/ExampleRSPlugin

-~~Both players must currently select each other and press "play game" - ensure your friend has their chess window open before making a move!~~

 # build & install:

 put/clone `RetroChess` to `RetroShare/plugins/` recommend